Sunabeda

 Sunabeda is an industrial town and a municipality in the state of Odisha, India, located in the valleys of the Koraput region.
-The Engine division and Sukhoi division of the aircraft manufacturing company Hindustan Aeronautics Limited (HAL), a public sector undertaking (PSU) of Ministry of Defence is in Sunabeda.
+The Engine division and Sukhoi division of the aircraft manufacturing company Hindustan Aeronautics Limited (HAL), a public sector undertaking (PSU) of Ministry of Defence, which manufactures the Saturn AL-31 engines for the Sukhoi Su-30MKI Flanker fighter jet fleet of the Indian Air Force, is in Sunabeda.